Literacy volunteers enjoyed eveniing with author David Baldacci

-More than 275 attended the second annual Literacy Volunteers Fundraising Event, An Evening with David Baldacci at Plantation Golf & Country Club, on Thursday evening, March 12.
+More than 275 people attended the second annual Literacy Volunteers fundraising event, An Evening with David Baldacci, at Plantation Golf & Country Club on March 12.

 Baldacci, a New York Times best-selling author, who has published 38 novels that have been national and international best sellers, captivated the group with stories related to his long writing career.

-Literacy Volunteers of South Sarasota County wants to thank the sponsors who supported the event including: Wish You Well Foundation, Coach House RV, Gulf Coast Community Foundation, Redenta & Steve Picazio, Jan Gallas, Venice Apothecary, Venice Sunset Rotary Club, Boone Law Firm, Jim & Karen Woods, Jim & Pauline Patterson, Joe Pokorney & Judith McGinty, Rosanne Nietupski, and Joyner Insurance.
-The Plantation Golf & Country Club provided the perfect venue for hosting the event.
+Literacy Volunteers of South Sarasota County wants to thank the sponsors who supported the event including: Wish You Well Foundation, Coach House RV, Gulf Coast Community Foundation, Redenta & Steve Picazio, Jan Gallas, Venice Apothecary, Venice Sunset Rotary Club, Boone Law Firm, Jim & Karen Woods, Jim & Pauline Patterson, Joe Pokorney and Judith McGinty, Rosanne Nietupski, and Joyner Insurance.

 Post a comment as